charlie0129/batt/README.md

 2. `sudo brew services start batt`
 3. Please read [Notes](#notes).

+> Thank you, [@Jerry1144](https://github.com/charlie0129/batt/issues/9#issuecomment-2165493285), for bootstrapping the Homebrew formula.

 ### Installation Script

 1. (Optional) If you are lazy, there is an installation script to help you get the first 3 steps done (Internet connection required).
 Put this in your terminal: `bash <(curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh)`.
 You may need to provide your password (to control charging).
 This will download and install the latest _stable_ version for you, then you can skip to step 5.